ashokkumarjuly/ashkya_faq_ci/README.md

-This is not yet a completed version, Have to implement more features in future.
+This is not yet a completed version, have to implement more features in future.